jmateus/chip8-emulator/README.md

 + Implement the sound module
 + Add more options to the config.ini
-+ Write the missing tests, especially for the graphics and input modules
++ Write tests for the graphics and input modules
 + Add a toolbar to the emulator window
 + Test on Linux